 Each patent's term depends upon the laws of the countries in which they are obtained.
 The patent term in most countries in which we file is 20 years from the earliest date of filing of a non-provisional patent application.
 Notably, the term of U.S. patents may be extended due to delays incurred due to compliance with FDA or by delays encountered during prosecution that are caused by the USPTO.
 For example, the Hatch-Waxman Act permits a patent term extension for FDA-approved drugs of up to five years beyond the expiration of the patent, depending upon the length of time the drug is under regulatory review.
 There is a limit to the amount of time a patent may be extended in the United States; no patent extension can extend the remaining term of a patent beyond a total of 14 years from the date of product approval and only one patent applicable to an approved drug may be extended.
 Similar patent term extensions are available in Europe and other jurisdictions for patents that cover regulatory-approved drugs.
 We intend to apply for patent term extensions on patents covering our product candidates if and when they receive FDA approval.
 We expect to seek patent term extensions to any of our issued patents in any jurisdiction where these are available; however there is no guarantee that the applicable authorities, including the FDA in the United States, will agree with our assessment of whether such extensions should be granted, and even if granted, the length of such extensions.
-Currently, we own or license patents with material expiration dates ranging from 2021 to 2032.
-If patents are issued on pending patent applications that we own or license, the resulting patents are expected to have material expiration dates ranging from 2027 to 2035.
-However, the actual patent protection period varies on a product-by-product basis, from country-to-country, and depends upon many factors, including the type of patent, the scope of its coverage, the availability of regulatory-related extensions, the availability of legal remedies in a particular country and the validity and enforceability of the patent.
+Currently, we have issued patents that will expire on dates ranging from 2018 to 2032.
+If patents are issued on our pending patent applications, the resulting patents are expected to expire on dates ranging from 2025 to 2035.
+However, the actual patent protection period varies on a product-by-product basis, from country-to-country, and depends upon many factors, including the type of patent, the scope of its coverage, the availability of regulatory-related extensions, the availability of legal remedies in a particular country and the validity